minter/mxvoice-electron/README.md

 ### OS X

-**UNDER RECONSTRUCTION**

-To build packages for release, use the `yarn dist -- --x64` command.
+To build packages for release, use the `yarn dist --x64` command.
 This will use the makers defined in `package.json`, along with your current system architecture (e.g., `darwin`) and build any available targets.
 The `--x64` flag ensures Intel-compatible builds on M1/ARM64 systems.

-Build output of `yarn dist -- --x64` will be available in the `dist/` subdirectory.
-Currently, this produces both a `.dmg` and a `.zip` file, with the `.dmg` being preferred.
+Build output of `yarn dist --x64` will be available in the `dist/` subdirectory.
+Currently, this produces both a `.dmg` and a `.zip` file, with the `.dmg` being directly installable on the system.

 To publish the release to the official Mx.
-Voice GitHub Releases, use `yarn release -- --x64`.
+Voice GitHub Releases, use `yarn release --x64`.
 This requires a `GITHUB_TOKEN` environment variable to be set, with permissions to upload releases, as well as environment variables `APPLE_ID` and `APPLE_ID_PASSWORD`, set to a login and an app password with development rights to code-sign and notarize the app.

 ### Windows

-**UNDER RECONSTRUCTION**

 It is allegedly possible to build Windows binaries on the Mac, though getting that to work has proven challenging.
 So we're using an Azure-based Windows VM for builds.

 To build on a Windows system, run:

-* `npm run make -- --arch=ia32`
+* `yarn dist --ia32`

 This will build a 32-bit installer package, which can work on both 32-bit and 64-bit versions of Windows (whereas a 64-bit package would not work on 32-bit Windows).
-As with OS X, installer files will be the `out/` directory.
+As with OS X, installer files will be the `dist/` directory.

 Publishing to the official Mx.
-Voice GitHub Releases is also done with `npm run publish -- --arch=ia32`.
+Voice GitHub Releases is also done with `yarn release --ia32`.
 It requires the `GITHUB_TOKEN` environment variable with appropriate access, as well as en`WINDOWS_CERTIFICATE_FILE` (the path to the code signing certificate file) and `WINDOWS_CERTIFICATE_PASSWORD` (the password to unlock the cert)

 ## References and Utilities